salesforce/lwc-rfcs/text/0000-focus-behavior.md

 shadow, a Safari user would have to tab through all focusable areas of a component regardless of whether they configured their system to skip certain elements.
-In native shadow, the same user with the same system configuration and the same component would be tabbing through a smaller set of focusable areas.
+In native shadow, the same user with the same system configuration would be tabbing through a smaller set of focusable areas.

 ## Alternatives